rivb/AI-Udacity-Nanodegree/README.md

 Constraints : (3 x 3), columns, rows and diagonals can not repeat the number that is set in the box with respect to the domain.

 This type of problems are named Constraint Satisfaction Problems ( CSP )

+# Constraint Satisfaction Problems using Z3

+In this chapter I learn how to use Z3 solver for the following problems:

+ 1.- Cryptarithmetic
+ 2.- Map Coloring
+ 3.- N-Queens
+ 4.- Revisiting Sudoku